gitter-badger/Granular.jl/docs/src/index.md

 Flexible and computationally efficient 2d implementation of the discrete element method.
 The particles represent sea-ice floes, which can be forced by ocean and atmospheric velocity fields.
 The ice floes can interact through elasto-viscous-frictional contact rheologies and obtain time-dependent tensile strength.

-See the [Index](@ref main-index) for the complete list of documented functions and types.
+See the [Public API Index](@ref main-index) for the complete list of documented functions and types.

 ---